 21. The Legend of Tarzan; A

 The animated Tarzan film from 1999 is a childhood favorite of mine, if not the childhood favorite (see The Jungle Book excerpt above at number nine).
 So I was excited for a live action Tarzan.
 It's not nearly as good The Jungle Book and it tells a different story of an established Tarzan rather than starting from the top, and that was more miss than hit with fans and critics alike.

 As a Tarzan superfan, I bought into the man-ape theatrics and the film is anchored by stellar performances from Alexander Skarsgärd, Samuel L. Jackson and Christoph Waltz.
 Margot Robbie and Djimon Hounsou have less to do but are still extremely valuable additions to a very exciting movie, albeit without the benefit of Phil Collins.

 It's not unusual for me for like a movie more than I ought to because an actor of personal preference has a pivotal role.
 In this case, that's Anthony Mackie.
 A gum-chewing Casey Affleck and Mackie play distrusting partner cops, both skeptical of one another's motives and intentions as they look into an armed robbery.
 There's a lot of red in this movie.
 I like red.
-I'm wearing red right now.
+My sister says it’s not photograph-friendly though.